CaptainSwag101/LazyShell/readme.txt

 The Big Boo in Bowser's Terrorize spell only needs 4 colors, thus the graphics are in 2bpp format to conserve ROM space.

+"action queue"
+A group of commands in an event script which behave like a custom embedded action script, containing movement commands for a given NPC.

+"action script"
+A script comprised of commands which create a series of movements ascribed to an NPC in a level.
+A townsperson walking back and forth randomly is controlled by an action script.
+A wiggler's unique behavior is governed by a special action script.

+"animation script"
+The scripts which animate everything seen in battle.
+Attacks, spells, events, etc. are all governed by animation scripts.
+Animation scripts are, like battle and event scripts, written in their own scripting language.
+The animation scripting language is the most complicated and difficult to write for, as they tend to jump around wildly throughout the current bank by means of animation packets and memory-checking mini-scripts.
+The animations editor contains many powerful features, but unfortunately also many limitations on innovation.
+Some scripts are painfully large because many of the mini-scripts within a script are repeated numerous times.

+"ASM" or "assembly"
+This is essentially the game's raw code which runs when the game is started.
+SNES games are generally written in assembly.
+Most everything that Lazy Shell modifies is arranged in data chunks and dynamic scripts and does not involve assembly programming code.
+Anything Lazy Shell is incapable of modifying, outside of the defense timing values.
+"ASM hacking" is modifying the assembly code outside of Lazy Shell.

 "bit"
-One-eighth of a byte.
-Sort of like sub-slots in a memory address.
-Generally, bytes are either read as a single value from 0 to 255, or as a set of 8 bits.
-Example: the item slots are single byte values and are not read bit-wise.
-Conversely, the new game ally spells known are individual bits that not read byte-wise and require four bytes (32 bits) for their data.
-Bits are either "set" or "clear".
-For instance, the "Jump" bit (bit 0) for new game ally spells known for Mario is set but "Fire Orb" and the rest are not.
+These behave like flags or switches that are turned on or off.
+The game knows what has been done so far in the game because of the bits that are set or clear.
+Defeating the Hammer Bros. sets a bit.
+Each time you enter that level, an event script checks if the switch is turned on in order to determine whether or not to show the Hammer Bros NPC and execute the associated cut scene.
+The "Jump" bit is already switched on when you start a new game, and can be switched off in the allies editor.
+Checkboxes in the editor are usually associated with bit-wise data while number values are byte-wise.
+Example: monster HP is read byte-wise while elemental weaknesses are read bit-wise.

 "command"
+These are what comprise the many scripts in the ROM.
-Example: in the first encounter with Terrapins, the script contains a command "Engage battle, pack: 1, battlefield: [07]" which initiates the battle with the Terrapins.
+Example: in the first encounter with Terrapins, an event script contains a command "Engage battle, pack: 1, battlefield: [07]" which initiates the battle with the Terrapins.

 "element"
-Generally a part of the ROM that has multiple indexes.
+The different things in the ROM that Lazy Shell can modify.
+The individual editors can usually edit one or two types of elements.
+Elements often have multiple indexes.
 Monsters are an element that has 256 indexes (0 to 255).
-Levels are another element that contains 510 indexes, etc.
+Levels are another element that contains 510 indexes, event scripts have 4096 indexes.

-"event"
-A script that can be initiated a number of ways.
-Mainly through event fields.
+"event script"
+The game basically progresses by event scripts.
+Everything you see happening in a level that isn't controlled by the player (ie. Mario) is executed by the commands in an event script.
+Scripts are usually initialized by a trigger in the level, when Mario comes into contact with either an event field or an NPC.
+An event script is also automatically initialized every time when entering a new level.
+This script is the level's own event script (set with the "EVENT #") that usually contains commands for preparing primarily NPC and memory related elements before the level is completely loaded.

+"event field"
+A field which, when Mario touches it, will initiate an event script.
+Event fields can actually be made to behave exactly like exit fields and they often are when other commands must be executed.
+In these cases the scripts contain a command pointing to the target level.

 "exit field"
 A field which, when Mario touches it, will load a new level.
 Other